Worried your friend shares pictures they shouldn't?

 Take it down!

 If the picture or video has been shared online the first thing to do is to try to remove it from any websites.
 If your friend has posted it make sure they’ve deleted it from any social networks they’ve shared it on.
 If other people have shared it you can report to most popular websites to ask them to remove it.
-On Facebook or YouTube there are simple ways to report it.
-Watch these videos to find out how to report on Facebook or YouTube or learn how to report to other social media sites
+Learn how to report to other social media sites

 Take it down pt 2!

 If the picture or video is on a website which doesn’t let you make a report, ChildLine can help.
 They work with the Internet Watch Foundation to get ‘indecent’ images of under 18s removed from the internet.
 Call ChildLineon 0800 1111 and tell them what has happened.

 Your friend may be upset and distressed by what has happened.
 They could be worried about their family seeing the pictures or being bullied.
 Let them know that you are there to support and listen to them.
 Encourage them to talk to an adult they trust or speak to ChildLine if they need further support.